China's Rise and the Two Koreas: Politics, Economics, Security

 ABOUT THE AUTHOR

-Scott Snyder is senior associate in both the International Relations Program of the Asia Foundation and the Pacific Forum CSIS.
-He is author of Negotiating on the Edge: North Korean Negotiating Behavior and coeditor (with L. Gordon Flake) of Paved with Good Intentions: The NGO Experience in North Korea.
+Scott Snyder is president and CEO of the Korea Economic Institute of America.
+He is author of The US-South Korea Alliance: Meeting New Security Challenges, Negotiating on the Edge: North Korean Negotiating Behavior, and coeditor (with L. Gordon Flake) of Paved with Good Intentions: The NGO Experience in North Korea.

 CONTENTS